-- The search landscape is changing all the time.
+The search landscape is changing all the time.
 Now with the rise of voice search no longer tied to mobile devices but now in our homes too.
 Google Home and Amazon Alexa, amongst numerous others, are just the beginning.
-We need to think about how, as marketers, we can make sure that we can own that type of search results real estate by adapting out content marketing strategy.
+We need to think about how, as marketers, we can make sure that we can own that type of search result real estate by adapting our content marketing strategy.

 How To Go Big With Small Clients